autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/parameters.md

 # Parameters

 The ROS packages in Autoware have ROS parameters.
 You need to customize the parameters depending on your applications.
-It is recommended not to set default values when you declare ROS parameters to avoid unintended behaviors.
+It is recommended not to set default values when declaring ROS parameters to avoid unintended behaviors due to accidental use of default values.
+Instead, set parameters from configuration files named `*.param.yaml`.

 ## Parameter files